Admission to the Master’s Degrees Programs

-NOTE: It is absolutely imperative that international students bring all academic documentation possible.
-Submitting incomplete academic records and information is one of the most common reasons international students are not admitted to the Master’s degree program.
-Please take the time before leaving for the U.S. to ensure you possess all possible academic documentation so that you are prepared to submit a complete package upon arrival at NDU.
+It is absolutely imperative that international students bring all academic documentation possible.
+Please take the time before leaving for the U.S. to ensure you have all academic documentation so that you are prepared to submit a complete package upon arrival at NDU.